 Prime Time is the part of Lifelines that supports men aged 50+ living across the city of Brighton & Hove.
 In partnership with local organisations, Prime Time sends out a monthly newsletter via email providing a database of useful contacts and a calendar of events and activities.
-Prime Time also runs its own activities for men, including a fortnightly discussion group at Waterstones and walking groups and is currently developing a range of new activities.
+Prime Time also runs its own activities for men, including walking groups and pilates.

 HealthLink supports older people who are isolated or whose friends and family can’t provide support to get to their healthcare appointments.
 By enabling people to get to routine health appointments the scheme aims to reduce cancellations, missed health appointments as well as the need for people to make unplanned visits.

 As a HealthLink volunteer you would accompany older people to GP surgeries, dentists, hospital and other health appointments.

 HealthLink isn’t a transport scheme but getting to appointments can be much less stressful with the company and support of a HealthLink volunteer.